Law

 When Did The Healthy Homes Standards Come Into Effect?

-However, if you haven’t had a new tenancy start at your property you don’t have to comply until July 1, 2024.
-Although as soon as you sign a new tenancy agreement – even if it is with the same tenant – the property needs to come up to code within 90 days.
+If you haven’t had a new tenancy start at your property and/or you haven’t renewed the tenancy since 1 July 2021 you don’t have to comply until 1 July 2025.
+However as soon as you sign a new tenancy agreement – or renew the agreement with the same tenant – the property needs to come up to code within 120 days.

 Are The Healthy Homes Standards Compulsory?